 To excel in any industry you can name, sales training is essential–even in lending.
-No one at Lendistry knows more about sales than our Executive Vice President, Kathy Gonzales.
-Earlier this week, we learned more about Kathy’s background.
-Today, we are here to pick up some top sales tips from the best in the business.
+No one knows more about sales than Kathy Gonzales.
+Here are some top sales tips from the best in the business.

 At a lending firm, the role of a salesperson is a balancing act.
 While the mission of the lending firm is to fund small businesses so they can grow and nurture their communities, risk has to be considered in the price of a loan so the firm can continue to do what it does best well into the future.
 Gonzales adds that providing businesses with funding, even in smaller amounts, helps them improve their financial record and receive traditional funding later.